umbraco/UmbracoDocs/Umbraco-Heartcore/Getting-Started-Cloud/Backoffice-Users-and-API-Keys/index.md

 ![Creating the API Key](images/createAPI.png)

-Once the API Key has been created you will see the actual key and two examples on how to use the Key with the Authorization header and an API-Key header.
+Once the API Key has been created you will see the actual key and two examples on how to use the key with the Authorization header and an API-Key header.

 ![The created API Key](images/generatedAPI.png)